Enjoy Iceland for less this spring. Browse our off-season deals!

 Is Iceland Crowded?

-Due to the sudden growth of tourism, Iceland has been mentioned in the context of overtourism.
-By Icelandic standards, some of the popular destinations are, indeed, much more frequently visited than they were a decade ago.
-Compared to other popular travel destinations, however, Iceland is far from crowded.
-Here are some examples:
+Due to the sudden growth in popularity among travelers, Iceland has been mentioned in the context of over-tourism.
+In reality, while Iceland’s most popular destinations are certainly busier than they were a decade ago, compared to other major travel hotspots, the country is far from crowded.
+Here's a quick comparison:

 What Do Icelanders Think About Tourism Growth?